 This is one of the single most important advantages of this method.
 It reduces waste compared to other printing processes.

-Usually, printed fabric only becomes economical when the runs are high.
+Usually, printed fabrics only becomes economical when the runs are high.
 But this isn’t the case with the digital process.

 Remember, those that contain numerous loose threads don’t react well to the digital method.
 This is because the threads could damage the heads if they came into contact with them.

-At maake we print on custom cotton and linen fabrics using the digital direct-to-textile process.
+At maake we print on custom fabrics such as organic cotton materials using the digital direct-to-fabric process.
 A lot of our customers love to use this method because of its sustainability.

 They don't only print on fabrics for fashion, accessories and interiors (cushions, couches and curtains).
-Tea towels, napkins, table runners, aprons, cushions and other homeware items for sewing and manufacturing can also be printed.
+Tea towels, napkins, tablecloths, table runners, aprons, cushions and other homeware products for sewing and manufacturing can also be printed.

 We use this natural fibre, which includes 100% organic fabric, for clothing.
 In fact, it is used extensively in the fashion industry.
-It’s a very comfortable and long-lasting fabric, which is why it’s so popular to print on cotton.
+It’s a very comfortable and long-lasting fabric, which is why it’s so popular to create printed cotton fabric.

-Printing linen and linen blend fabrics digitally will offer superb quality, whether the fabrics are medium or heavy in weight (gsm, or grams per square metre).
+Printing this fabric or a blend of materials digitally will offer superb quality, whether the fabrics are medium or heavy in weight (grams per square metre).

 People order this fabric for various products, such as upholstery, cushions, handbags, quilts and clothing.